lagrawal1/Stock-Suggester/README.md

 ## How to Use
 Here is a list of commands that you can use!
 -  exit : Exits the REPL.
--  growth : Gives the top 5 highest growth stocks by sector.
 -  help : Help command gives description of all commands.
 -  industries : Gives a list of industries.
 -  sectors : Gives a list of sectors